toufik1998/KickOf/README.md

 KickOff is a mobile application developed with React Native Expo that allows users to view live football matches.
 Users can follow their favorite teams and players, get real-time updates on match scores, and check detailed player statistics.
 The application offers a complete experience for football enthusiasts to stay connected with the action of the latest matches.

 ## Usage
-git clone https://github.com/your-username/kickoff.git cd kickoff npm install
+git clone https://github.com/toufik1998/KickOf.git cd kickoff npm install

+## Envirenement configuration
+Before launching the application, make sure you have the following elements installed on your machine:

+- Node.js (recommended version)
+- npm (installed with Node.js)
+- React Native Expo

+## Installing Dependencies
+In the project directory, execute the following command to install all the necessary dependencies:

+npm install

 Run the App ( npm start )